 Everyone is accountable.

-Within 30 days, we will have overhauled our company-wide behavioral code of conduct that will hold every employee accountable for racist or discriminatory action.
+Within 30 days from 10 June 2020, we overhauled our company-wide behavioral code of conduct to hold every employee accountable for racist or discriminatory action.

 6. MAORI CULTURE